 Being considered a leader can be a wonderful privilege, but it also comes with a certain level of responsibility.

 We admire great leaders, whether that’s in business, in sports, in our communities or in our personal lives.
-They tend to possess certain qualities that average or poor leaders do not have.
+They possess certain qualities that average or poor leaders don’t have.

 Those qualities create a magnetic appeal and results in others readily following their lead and being influenced by them to achieve positive outcomes.